-Wealth Management (which is different than Retirement Wealth Management discussed later) is the organized investment and growth of money.
+Wealth Management is the organized investment and growth of money over time.
 Occasionally, individuals perform their own Wealth Management.
-But, more often, a Wealth Management firm performs it for individuals.
-Consequently, Wealth Management firms make money by charging fees for various services they provide to individuals.
+But, more often, a Registered Investment Advisor (RIA) firm performs it for individuals.
+Consequently, these firms make money by charging fees for various services they provide to these individuals.
 Typically, firms sell managed account services.
-To clarify, these are discretionary investment accounts that trade via a firm investment manager on behalf of an individual.
-A well-known example of such a firm is Charles Schwab.
+To clarify, these are discretionary investment accounts that are traded by a firm investment manager on behalf of an individual.
+A well-known example of an RIA firm is Charles Schwab.

-Retirement Wealth Management is the second phase of any Wealth Management earmarked for retirement.
-This second phase should start about 10 to 12 years before the planned age of retirement.
+Retirement Income Management is the second phase of any Wealth Management savings earmarked for retirement.
+This second phase should begin about 10 to 12 years before the planned age of retirement.
 It involves the transition of retirement savings into safer investments in preparation for a dependable source of regular retirement income.

-For example, retirement savings could be transitioned into a Fixed Index Annuity (FIA).
-To clarify, an FIA is a deferred annuity that allows the principal investment to grow for many years until annuitization.
-During this growth period, the principle investment earns interest based on the performance of chosen market indexes (like the S&P 500).
-Most important, these indexed interest earnings are never less than zero, even during a severe market downturn.
-This protection against major loss isolates a planned retirement age from any delay due to a downturned market.
+As an example of safer investments, retirement savings could be transitioned into a Fixed Index Annuity (FIA).
+To clarify, an FIA is a deferred annuity that allows the principal investment to grow for many years before annuitization.
+During this growth period, the principal investment earns interest based on the performance of chosen market indexes (like the S&P 500).
+These indexed interest earnings are capped to never be less than zero, even during severely downturned markets.
+This protection against market loss isolates a planned start of retirement from any delay due to a downturned market.
 With other uncapped Wealth Management investments, this delay may be necessary because an income withdrawal taken during a downturned market solidifies investment loss.
 Too many losses at the beginning of retirement may severely reduce the amount of future available retirement funds.
 So, utilizing an FIA in Retirement Income Management can ensure retirement begins when planned!

-Unlike every other stage of life, where each stage has a defined starting and ending age, the retirement stage of life has only a defined starting age.
-The ending age of the retirement stage is dependent upon the occurrence of death.
+Unlike every other stage of life, where each stage has a defined beginning and end, the retirement stage has only a defined beginning.
+The end of the retirement stage is dependent upon the occurrence of death.
 Death can occur at any age.
-Consider the generic "Life Template" above.
-Assume a retirement age of 65 years (the U.S. average retirement age for a male).
-Then, assume death occurs at 73 years (the U.S. average life expectancy for a male).
+Consider the generic "Life Template" shown above.
+Assume retirement begins at the age of 65 (the U.S. average retirement age for a male).
+Then, assume death occurs at the age of 73 (the U.S. average life expectancy for a male).
 Correspondingly, the average retirement stage duration is 8 years.
-However, in an extreme case, death could occur at 100 years.
-Correspondingly, the retirement stage duration would be 35 years.
-How can a retiree fund a retirement that could vary from an average of 8 to a maximum of 35 years in duration?
+However, death could also occur at the age of 100.
+Correspondingly, the retirement stage duration could be 35 years.
+How can a retiree plan necessary income for a retirement that could last from an average of 8 years to potentially 35 years?

-As discussed, an FIA used in Retirement Wealth Management provides peace of mind that retirement can start when planned.
-Likewise, an FIA used in Retirement Wealth Management provides peace of mind that retirement can end whenever, regardless of how long whenever might be.
-The reason for this is that an FIA is a contract with an insurance company.
+As discussed, an FIA used in Retirement Income Management provides peace of mind that retirement can begin when planned.
+Likewise, an FIA used in Retirement Income Management provides peace of mind that retirement can end whenever, regardless of how long that might be.
+The reason for this is that an FIA is a binding contract between a retiree and an insurance company.
 In exchange for a sum of money provided by the retiree, the insurance company guarantees the retiree regular income payments for life.
 Consequently, it is the insurance company that takes the risk for a life that lasts longer than expected.
 The retiree does not have to worry about it!

 During the growth period (the period prior to annuitization), an FIA has some additional features.
 Firstly, the FIA provides a death benefit, whereby an elected beneficiary can receive the proceeds from the FIA.
 This protects the retiree should he or she die before annuitizing.
 Secondly, the FIA allows limited withdrawals to provide income payments without the need for annuitization.
-Lastly, in some cases, the FIA offers bonus incentives to continue in the growth period and forego annuitization altogether.
+Lastly, in some cases, the FIA offers financial incentives to continue in the growth period and forego annuitization altogether.
 This is a Lifetime Income provision.

-There is an alternate approach to Retirement Wealth Management that transitions only a portion of retirement savings into safer investments in preparation for retirement income.
+There is an alternate approach to Retirement Income Management that transitions only a portion of retirement savings into safer investments in preparation for retirement income.
 The remaining portion continues to participate in higher risk investments by means of Wealth Management.
-The amount of the portion transitioned into safer investments for Retirement Wealth Management depends upon a number of individual factors.
+The actual amount transitioned into safer investments for Retirement Income Management depends upon a number of individual factors.
 However, the amount should be sufficient to provide at least the minimal income a retiree would need to live on, when combined with other income sources not provided by Wealth Management.
-For some situations, this amount may include all of the retirement savings.
-Consequently, this advanced Retirement Wealth Management approach may not be possible in some cases.
+In some situations, this amount may include all of the retirement savings.
+Consequently, this alternate Retirement Income Management approach may not be possible for some retirees.

-Implementing the above advanced Retirement Wealth Management approach provides a retirement Hedge (financial safeguard) for continued participation in the Wealth Management higher risk investments (with higher potential returns).
-In each retirement year, a retiree decides whether to take income payments from Retirement Wealth Management funds or Wealth Management funds (or a combination of both).
-During a year of a downturned market, all or most of the income payments should be taken from Retirement Wealth Management funds.
+Implementing the above alternate approach provides a retirement Hedge (financial safeguard) for continued participation in the Wealth Management higher risk investments (with higher potential returns).
+In each retirement year, a retiree decides whether to take income payments from Retirement Income Management funds or Wealth Management funds (or a combination of both).
+During a year of a downturned market, all or most of the income payments should be taken from Retirement Income Management funds.
 During a year of an upturned market, all or most of the income payments should be taken from Wealth Management funds.
 The reason for this annual decision is that taking income payments from Wealth Management funds during a downturned market solidifies a market loss, and should be avoided.

-In our example, Retirement Wealth Management has used the FIA vehicle to provide Hedge protection.
-In the above approach, the income payments taken from Retirement Wealth Management funds are FIA withdrawals.
-However, Retirement Wealth Management could also use a special life insurance called Indexed Universal Life (IUL) instead of, or in addition to, the FIA.
-When an IUL is used, the income payments taken from Retirement Wealth Management funds in the above approach are IUL loans.
-These loans can be taken and never paid back (the total amount associated with the loans is deducted from the life insurance death benefit at the time the retiree dies).
+In our previous example, Retirement Income Management used the FIA to provide Hedge protection.
+In this case, the income payments taken from Retirement Income Management funds would be FIA withdrawals.
+However, Retirement Income Management could also use a special type of life insurance called Indexed Universal Life (IUL) instead of, or in addition to, the FIA.
+When an IUL is used, the income payments taken from Retirement Income Management funds would be IUL loans against an accumulated policy cash value.
+These loans can be taken tax-free during retirement and never paid back (the total amount associated with the loans is deducted from the life insurance death benefit upon the death of the retiree).

-Whether by FIA or IUL, providing Hedge protection for continued higher risk Wealth Management investments during retirement allows for a combination of the best of both investment worlds.
-Determining which Hedge protection vehicle to use (FIA, IUL, or both) depends upon a number of individual factors.
+Whether by FIA and/or IUL, providing Hedge protection for continued higher risk Wealth Management investments during retirement allows for a combination of the best of both investment worlds.
+Determining which Hedge protection to use (FIA, IUL, or both) depends upon a number of individual factors.
 However, a retiree can take essentially tax-free income payments (both principal and interest) using the IUL loan provision!
-Consequently, for this reason, the IUL has an advantage over the FIA, as it is recommended to have a proper balance of tax-deferred, tax-free, and tax-other retirement income.
+Consequently, for this reason, the IUL has an advantage over the FIA (and practically all other retirement investments).